Scotland has had ‘slower growth’ in employment and wages since 2014, report says

 In contrast, employment across the rest of Scotland grew by two percentage points in the south of Scotland and west central Scotland, keeping pace with the rest of the UK.

-Monthly earnings on average in the north east of Scotland fell from 30% above the UK average outside of London to 16% in 2022, and earnings in the Highlands and Islands fell from 6% below average to 10% below over the same period.
+Monthly earnings on average in the north east of Scotland fell from 30 per cent above the UK average outside of London to 16 per cent in 2022, and earnings in the Highlands and Islands fell from 6 per cent below average to 10 per cent below over the same period.

 Despite the recent deterioration in performance, the report found that employment in the Highlands, Islands and North East remains above the Scottish average – and monthly earnings in the North East remain higher than the rest of Scotland and most of the UK.